OUR Hybrid FORMAT SAVES YOU MONEY AND REDUCES THE STRESS OF STUDYING

 - Veterinary certification – such as a veterinarian, vet tech or seniour veterinary nurse, who can also demonstrate additional veterinary physiotherapy qualifications

-Minimum Requirements: In order that ANY practitioner be considered for direct access to year two of the Diploma, they must be able to confirm that they have the following academic knowledge-base and can perform the following tasks on a dog:
+Minimum Requirements: In order for ANY practitioner be considered for access to year two of the Diploma Programme (via our canine conversion course), they must be able to evidence that they have the following academic knowledge-base and can perform the following tasks on a dog efficiently and proficiently:

 - Have a good understanding of common canine orthopaedic conditions.